F-Stack/f-stack/dpdk/doc/guides/nics/enic.rst

   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
   - In total, up to 64 bytes of mask is allowed across all headers

-- **1400 and later series VICS with advanced filters enabled**

-  All the above plus:

-  - Action: count

 The VIC performs packet matching after applying VLAN strip.
 If VLAN stripping is enabled, EtherType in the ETH item corresponds to the stripped VLAN header's EtherType.
 Stripping does not affect the VLAN